Geeksltd/GCop/Rules/GCop209.md

 ## Rule description

-PascalCase is a naming convention where he first letter in of each word in the phrase are upper case, and the rest are lower case.
+PascalCase is a naming convention where the first letter in of each word in the phrase are upper case, and the rest are lower case.
 You do not use under_score in PascalCased identifiers.

 In C#, PascalCasing is used for these identifires: